mdvanes/code-slack-bot/README.md

 TODO

 - Deploy on Azure.
 Use Azure botbuilder-adapter https://github.com/howdyai/botkit/tree/main/packages/botbuilder-adapter-slack#readme
+  - When problem with connecting Azure to Slack: call the endpoint directly, and while waiting for response to warmup request it seems to work.
+And then it will disconnect on Azure when it times out eventually.
+  - Is it also starting up multiple instances as the endpoint is called multiple times?
+  - Log Stream is showing the Bolt logging, but not anymore after a timeout?
 - add CORS protection
   CORS: in Azure Function App console under > API > CORS Request credentials can be turned OFF